Recent Advances on Neural Network Pruning at Initialization

 In short, extensions of LTH mainly focus on LTH\textit{+X} (\ie, generalizing LTH to other tasks or learning settings, \etc.), identifying cheaper tickets, understanding LTH better.

 \textit{(2) Sanity-checks}.
 The validation of LTH seriously hinges on experimental setting, which actually has been controversial since the very beginning of LTH.
-In the same venue where LTH is published, another pruning paper~\cite{liu2019rethinking} actually draws pretty different conclusion from LTH.
+In the same venue where LTH is published, another pruning paper~\cite{liu2019rethinking} actually draws a pretty different conclusion from LTH.
 They argue that a subnetwork with \textit{random initialization} (\vs~the winning tickets picked by IMP in LTH) can be trained from scratch to match pruning a pretrained model.
 Besides,~\cite{gale2019state} also report that they cannot reproduce LTH.
-The reasons, noted by~\cite{liu2019rethinking}, may reside in the experimental settings.
-In LTH, Adam optimizer~\cite{kingma2014adam} and a small learning rate (0.01) are adopted; while the more standard setting is SGD optimizer with initial learning rate 0.1 (due to the standard settings in~\cite{resnet}).
+The reasons, noted by~\cite{liu2019rethinking}, may reside in the experimental settings -- \cite{liu2019rethinking} focus on filter pruning and use momentum SGD with a large initial learning rate (LR) (0.1), while~\cite{frankle2019lottery} tackle unstructured pruning and ``mostly uses Adam~\cite{kingma2014adam} with much lower learning rates''.
 This debate continues on. \cite{su2020sanity} (\TT{RandomTickets}) notice that \textit{randomly} changing the preserved weights in each layer (the resulted initializations are thus named \textit{random tickets}), while keeping the layer-wise pruning ratio, does not affect the final performance, thus introduce the \textit{random tickets}. \cite{frankle2021pruning} (\TT{MissMark}) later report similar observation.
 This property ``suggests broader challenges with the underlying pruning heuristics, the desire to prune at initialization, or both''~\cite{frankle2021pruning}.
-Meanwhile, \cite{liu2021lottery} (\TT{Correlation}) find that there is a strong correlation between initialized weights and the final weights in LTH, when the learning rate is not sufficiently large, thereby they argue that ``the existence of winning property is correlated with an insufficient DNN pretraining, and is unlikely to occur for a well-trained DNN''.
+Meanwhile, \cite{liu2021lottery} (\TT{Correlation}) find that there is a strong correlation between initialized weights and the final weights in LTH, when the LR is not sufficiently large, thereby they argue that ``the existence of winning property is correlated with an insufficient DNN pretraining, and is unlikely to occur for a well-trained DNN''.
 This resonates with the conjecture by \cite{liu2019rethinking} above that learning rate is a critical factor making their results seemingly contradicted with LTH. \cite{ma2021sanity} (\TT{ReallyWin?}) follow up this direction and present more concrete evidence to clarify whether the winning ticket exists across the major DNN architectures and/or applications.